 Club: Bayern Munich

-The only Bayern player to have started all 13 of their competitive matches this season, Müller looks to only be getting better with age.
-Now 31, the Raumdeuter is far from slowing down and instead leading the treble winners’ domestic charge yet again with four goals and five assists already – the latter being a league high alongside Union’s Max Kruse.
-He also has a division-best 25 passes to a shot that accounts for 22 of his 92 points.
-Perhaps only his price explains why just 13 percent of people have picked Müller for their teams.
+The only Bayern player to have featured in all 22 of their competitive matches this season, starting in all but one of those - more starts than any of his teammates - Müller looks to only be getting better with age.
+Now 31, the Raumdeuter is far from slowing down and instead leading the treble winners’ domestic charge yet again with six goals and seven assists already – the latter being a league high alongside fellow Bayern schemer Kingsley Coman.
+He's also picked up 34 points from passes to a shot, with another 22 coming via won challenges.
+Perhaps only his price explains why just 15 percent of people have picked Müller for their teams.

 Club: Bayern Munich

-Or perhaps it’s because of this man.
-Müller’s move from midfielder to forward this season in Fantasy means it’s a bit of a gamble having two of the three forward positions occupied by Bayern players, because it’s quite frankly criminal not to have, and star, Lewandowski.
-Last season’s top goals and points scorer is at it again in 2020/21.
-His 11 goals after seven matchdays equals the league record he set himself only last term – despite just playing six games this time around.
-There is quite simply no reason not to have the 2020 UEFA Men’s Player of the Year in your team – and that also goes for Hansi Flick, who infuriated Fantasy managers all over the world when he rested Lewandowski on Matchday 6 at Cologne after a blockbuster nine goals in three games.
+Müller’s aforementioned low number of selections may well be as a result of his move from midfielder to forward this season in Fantasy that means it’s a bit of a gamble having two of the three forward positions occupied by Bayern players, because it’s quite frankly criminal not to have, and star, Lewandowski.
+Last season’s top goals and points scorer is at it again in 2020/21 and his 17 goals after 13 matchdays are frankly ridiculous.
+It's little surprise that Lewandowski is the first man to breach the 20M mark and is already just 11 points off a double century at the turn of the year.
+There is quite simply no reason not to have the 2020 UEFA and FIFA Men’s Player of the Year in your team – and he passed 250 Bundesliga goals with a brace against Wolfsburg on Matchday 12.
+His 18 points that day made it the ninth time this season that Lewandowski has hit at least double figures in Fantasy from his 12 appearances this term.